 Hides

-Snakes have relatively poor long-range eyesight and are therefore stressed in the open spaces of most cages.
-Therefore, most nocturnal snakes (like corn snakes) instinctively stay hidden for most day-lit hours.
+Snakes have relatively poor long-range eyesight, which makes them feel stressed and exposed in the open spaces of a typical cage.
+As nocturnal animals, corn snakes will instinctively remain hidden for most of the daylight hours.

-Snakes are instinctively drawn to hides where their bodies are completely in contact with their confines.
+- Contact Comfort: Snakes are instinctively drawn to hides where their bodies are completely in contact with the confines, making them feel secure.

 Contact Us